Difference Between Assimilation and Accommodation

 There is no change entirely in the schema, but modifications take place on every encounter with the subject unless an entire picture of it is farmed in mind for proper response.

-It starts with accommodation but continues in a different method, mostly unconsciously, as the modifications taking place in our minds are usually out of our voluntary control.
+It starts with accommodation but continues in a different method, mostly unconsciously, as the modifications taking place in our minds are out of our voluntary control.

 Moreover, the process is subjective as the green of modifications and the need for response to the same stimuli is different for different people.

-For, e.g., if a person sees a dog, he knows that a four-legged animal is called a dog.
+For e.g., if a person sees a dog, he knows that a four-legged animal is called a dog.
 He then, on the second encounter with the dog, notices that it has a tail and pointed snout.

 assimilation